Multiword expression

-Machine Translation (MT) of Multiword Expressions
+Machine translation (MT)

-According to Sag et al. (2002) Multiword Expressions are, apart from Disambiguation, one of the two key problems for Natural Language Processing (NLP) and especially for machine translation (MT).
+According to Sag et al. (2002), multiword expressions are, apart from disambiguation, one of the two key problems for natural language processing (NLP) and especially for machine translation (MT).

 The number of MWEs in a speaker's lexicon is estimated to be of the same order of magnitude as the number of single words.
 Specialized domain vocabulary overwhelmingly consists of MWEs, hence, the proportion of MWEs will rise as a system adds vocabulary for new domains, because each domain adds more MWEs than simplex words.

 Problems

 The greatest problem for translating MWEs might be the idiomaticity problem, as many MWEs have an idiomatic sense, to a higher or a lesser degree.

 For example, it is hard to predict for a system that an expression like kick the bucket has a meaning that is totally unrelated to the meaning of kick, the and bucket while appearing to conform to the grammar of English Vps.
 Idioms cannot be translated literally, because in many cases the idiom does not exist in an equivalent form in the target language.
-Attention has to be paid to syntactic and/or semantic (non)equivalence.
+Attention has to be paid to syntactic and semantic (non)equivalence.

 Also, not every MWE of the source language has a MWE in the target language as well.
 For example, the German MWE ins Auge fassen can only be translated by the English one-word term envisage.